jackharro/Minecraft-Menu-Panorama/README.md

 Preliminaries (all optional)
 ----------------------------

-• Download and install [Fabric loader](https://fabricmc.net/use/installer/) and [Carpet mod](https://github.com/gnembon/fabric-carpet/releases).

-– When in the game, use the command `/carpet commandTick true` to enable `tick`, then run `/tick freeze` to stop animals from moving
+• Run the game in version 1.20.3 and use the command `tick freeze` to stop the clouds from moving

-• Download and install [Fabric loader](https://fabricmc.net/use/installer/) and [Iris mod](https://github.com/IrisShaders/Iris/releases).

-– iirc, Iris requires another mod, but it'll spit an error once you load the game and tell you what to do
+• AutoHotKey to run or build the script from source

 • Download and install [PowerToys](https://github.com/microsoft/PowerToys/releases) and set it up so that you can use Po&werRename <the ampersand is intentional: that is the shell syntax for ‘the following character's key can be pressed to select this menu item’>

 – You will be instructed how to do this in step [10b](#preparing-files) <preparing-files is close enough>

 • Create a new profile in the launcher so that your current settings are not changed with the parameters detailed in step 2 and the settings detailed in step 3

-• When in-game, disable clouds so that the stitching doesn't have issues

-– Alternatively, load each view and use a program like AHK to perform the screenshots within 6 frames (the higher the fps, the shorter the interpolation) so that the distance the clouds move is minimised

 Preparation
 -----------